James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-weapon-trajectory-in-unity.md

 draft: true
 ---

-Firstly i want to start off by saying this post will include a lot of maths and code and assumes some background knoledge of unity, as well as Newtonian and vector mathematics.
+Firstly I want to start off by saying this post will include a lot of maths and code and assumes some background knoledge of unity, as well as Newtonian and vector mathematics.

 My goal was to get the trajectory for a grenade to use in my game, [Quantum Robot](https://james-frowen.github.io/projects/quantum-robot/).
 I wanted this trajectory to start from the weapon and land at a point in front of the player's head/camera.
 The problem with this is that the weapon is offset in all 3 dimensions so things get complicated fast.
-Another thing i wanted was to get the trajectory path to the player line up with the projectile once it was launched.
+Another thing I wanted was to get the trajectory path to the player line up with the projectile once it was launched.

 <div class="image-grid-2-1" style="margin-bottom:12px">
   <div class="image-1-1">